Last Updated on June 7, 2023 by Christine Kaaloa

 The Overnight Train from Bangkok to Chiangmai: My rail attendant

-When it comes to ways to conveniently get around Thailand for cheap, the Thai certainly knows how to do it right!
-River boat, to scooter, motorbike taxi, Skytrain, metro….
-I’ve enjoyed them all.
-But my favorite transport by far, is the overnight train from Bangkok to Chiang Mai.
+When it comes to ways to conveniently get around Thailand for cheap, the Thai certainly know how to do it right!
+Riverboat, scooter, motorbike taxi, Skytrain, metro… I enjoyed them all.
+But my favorite transport by far is the overnight train from Bangkok to Chiang Mai.

 Reasons you’ll love the overnight train from Bangkok to Chiang Mai

-Train travel may seem as standard across the globe to some, but after experiencing India’s sleeper trains and Laos’s overnight seater train, the sleeper trains in Thailand reminds you of service you might almost get on an airlines’ premier class seating.
+Train travel may seem standard across the globe to some, but after experiencing India’s sleeper trains and Laos’s overnight seater train, the sleeper trains in Thailand reminds you of service you might almost get on an airline’s premier class seating.

 I recommend booking the 2nd class A.C. sleeper and the bottom bunk so I paid around $25.
 But there are several options and times available.
 If you want 1st class and your own private compartment, that would be around $40.
-There’s also cheaper options such as overnight seaters in non-a.c. cars and that can run from $8-14.
-So there’s options for everyone.
+There are also cheaper options such as overnight seaters in non-a.c. cars and that can run from $8-14.
+So there are options for everyone.

-2. You can buy meals on the Thai Trains
+2. You can buy meals on Thai Trains

 When dinner time rolls around, the steward or train attendant comes around and sets up a table.
-You have the choice of eating at your seat or in the dining car.
+You have the choice of eating in your seat or in the dining car.
 You can buy a dinner meal from a menu of set meals (you’re given around two or three options) or you can whip open snacks you brought with you.
-The train food is inexpensive, delicious and a better than what you’d get fed on a plane.
+The train food is inexpensive, delicious, and better than what you’d get fed on a plane.